awsdocs/amazon-s3-developer-guide/doc_source/LLAbortMPUnet.md

 await AmazonS3Client.AbortMultipartUploadAsync(abortMPURequest);
 ```

 You can also abort all in\-progress multipart uploads that were initiated prior to a specific time\.
 This clean\-up operation is useful for aborting multipart uploads that didn't complete or were aborted\.
-For more information, see [Abort Multipart Uploads to an S3 Bucket Using the AWS SDK for \.NET \(High\-L:evel API\)](HLAbortDotNet.md)\.
+For more information, see [Abort Multipart Uploads to an S3 Bucket Using the AWS SDK for \.NET \(High\-Level API\)](HLAbortDotNet.md)\.

 ## More Info<a name="LLAbortMPUnet-more-info"></a>